theopn/dotfiles/README.md

 ### macOS Tiling WM Setup

 > ![NOTE]
-> I no longer use Sketchybar, but the config still seems to work.
+> I no longer use Sketchybar, but the config works just fine.
 > Please reference the [archive readme](./archive/README.md) for more information.

 My Aerospace configuration is very close to the default (the `opt`/`alt`/`⌥` key is the modifier):